 The receiving spouse under the example above will have to include income that could have been excluded child support, but the negotiated trade-off could be that payments from the trust could continue for him/her after traditional alimony or child support would normally end.
 Paying Spouse usually won’t object because the payments are coming from the trust, not him or her.
 Also, if structured as such, the payments could continue after the receiving spouse’s death – perhaps to children or grandchildren.

 As stated at the beginning of the article, the use of a trust is complicated and not right for every situation.
-However, if asset protection is an issue, or the marital assets are sizeable, it might make sense to crunch some numbers and see if a properly drafted trust could work for your clients.
+However, if asset protection is an issue, or the marital assets are sizeable, it might make sense that (after some number crunching) trusts be used for tax planning when properly drafted.